Hensel minimality I: Hensel minimality

 From the fact that $f(X)$ is infinite, we can deduce that there exists a ball $B_0 \subset X$ $1$-next to $C$ such that $f(B_0)$ is still infinite.
-Indeed, letting $g\colon K \to \RV^k$ be a map whose fibers are the balls $1$-next to $C$ (using Lemma~\ref{lem:InextFam}), if $f(g^{-1}(\xi))$ would be finite for every $\xi \in g(X)$, then so would be $f(X)$ (by Corollary~\ref{cor:finiterange:set}).
+Indeed, letting $g\colon K \to \RV^k$ be a map whose fibers are the singletons in $C$ and the balls $1$-next to $C$ (using Lemma~\ref{lem:InextFam}), if $f(g^{-1}(\xi))$ would be finite for every $\xi \in g(X)$, then so would be $f(X)$ (by Corollary~\ref{cor:finiterange:set}).

 Choose $x \in B_0$ and $\lambda_0 \in \Gamma^\times_K$ such that $f$ is constant on $B_{<\lambda_0}(x)$.
-Since $C$ 1-prepares $W$, $f$ is constant on $B_{<\lambda_0}(x')$ for every $x' \in B_0$.
+Since $C$ $1$-prepares $W$, $f$ is constant on $B_{<\lambda_0}(x')$ for every $x' \in B_0$.

-Set $\lambda_1 := \radop(B_0)/\lambda_0$.
+Set $\lambda_1 := \lambda_0/\radop(B_0)$.
 Then the family $F_1$ of open balls of radius $\lambda_0$ contained in $B_0$ can be definably parametrized by a subset of $\RV_{\lambda_1}$ (using some parameters).
 Indeed, if we fix $c \in K$ such that $B_0$ is $1$-next to $c$, then each member of $F_1$ is of the form $c + \rv_{\lambda_1}^{-1}(\xi)$ for some $\xi \in \RV_{\lambda_1}$.
 We define $F_2$ to be the family of $f(B)$, for $B$ in $F_1$.
 Then each family member of $F_2$ is a singleton, yet their union is infinite, contradicting Corollary \ref{cor:finiterange:set}. \end{proof}

 Using this, we obtain that definable functions are (in a strong sense) locally constant or injective:

 \begin{lem}[Piecewise constant or injective] For every $\emptyset$-definable map $f\colon K \to K$, there exists a finite $\emptyset$-definable set $C$ such that for every ball $B$ $1$-next to $C$, $f$ is either constant or injective on $B$. \end{lem}